Neanderthals’ Extinction: International Trade Analysis

 What are the resources needed to obtain these better products?

-What is the planing to obtain these better products?
+What is the plan to obtain these better products?

-Who will obtain these better products - me or others for me?
+Who will obtain these better products – I or others for me?

-Is it possible to create cycle-time to obtain again and again these better products?
+Is it possible to create a cycle time to obtain again and again these better products?

 Neanderthals Versus Homo Sapiens Sapiens